 There are five main types of filling in use today.
 Which one you're offered will depend on your dentist's preferences as well as your budget.

-Used for more than a century, amalgam fillings are strong and reliable.
+1. Amalgam fillings: Used for more than a century, amalgam fillings are strong and reliable.
 They're made from several metallic materials, and they can last a lifetime.
 However, they're not aesthetically pleasing.
 In fact, they often look black - making them very noticeable when you laugh or smile.
 Still in use today, amalgam is usually the cheapest option.

-Metal fillings deliver a unique aesthetic that some people are willing to pay a premium for.
+2. Metals: Metal fillings deliver a unique aesthetic that some people are willing to pay a premium for.
 Usually silver or gold, metal fillings are very expensive.
 In some cases, they can be up to 10 times more expensive than those made with amalgam.
 You should expect your gold or silver fillings to last between 10 and 20 years.

-Composite fillings are very popular these days as they can be manufactured to match the exact colour of your other teeth.
+3. Composite: Composite fillings are very popular these days as they can be manufactured to match the exact colour of your other teeth.
 Made with various resins and fillers such as glass and quartz, compositive fillers are highly durable and largely invisible.
 More and more people are opting for composite fillings, and with good reason.
 They can be coloured to blend in with existing teeth seamlessly.
 They are also known to bond chemically with teeth, giving them added strength and longevity.
 Also, composite fillers are more versatile than other options.
 They can be used to fill smaller, awkwardly-shaped cavities - so less preparation is required.

-A ceramic filling can be made to look just like the tooth it covers - but with the added advantage of being resistant to colour changes.
+4. Ceramic: A ceramic filling can be made to look just like the tooth it covers - but with the added advantage of being resistant to colour changes.
 Unfortunately, a ceramic filling is often just as expensive as a gold one.

-Glass ionomer is a mixture of glass and acrylic.
+5. Glass ionomer: Glass ionomer is a mixture of glass and acrylic.
 It's not as durable as the other materials used to make fillings, but it releases fluoride at regular intervals - which is a good way to keep a damaged tooth strong.

-Temporary fillings are made with cheaper materials as they're usually only expected to last a week or two.
+6. Temporary fillings: Temporary fillings are made with cheaper materials as they're usually only expected to last a week or two.
 They're used when people are waiting for permanent solutions.
 They're also used to fill the space in a tooth immediately after root canal treatment.
 And if you ever have emergency dental treatment, there's a chance you might be given a temporary filling until a more detailed procedure can be administered.

 Fillings are an everyday, routine job for dentists around the world.
 If everything goes to plan, don't expect to be in the dentist's chair for more than half an hour.
 Depending on the scale of the problem, you may be given more than one pain-killing injection.
 Just try to remain calm and still throughout the procedure.
 Your dentist might advise you to avoid temperature extremes for a day or two.
 You might feel a little residual pain, but other than that, there's not a lot to worry about.